 - for the external audience (customers, some stakeholders);

-- for the internal audience (your team, other departments in a company, and internal stakeholders).
+- for the internal audience (your team, other teams/departments in a company, and internal stakeholders).

-Roadmaps that communicate product strategy to customers or the external stakeholders usually don’t contain detailed information and deadlines but represent information about benefits for the customers in a clear visual manner.
+Roadmap planner that communicates product strategy to customers or the external stakeholders usually doesn’t contain detailed information and deadlines but represents information about benefits for the customers in a clear visual manner.

-On the other side, internal roadmaps contain specific features, deadlines, and tactical steps inside.
-Depending on the company size, a product manager might want to have separate roadmaps for a product team, marketing & sales department, and, of course, internal stakeholders.
+On the other side, internal roadmaps contain specific features, end dates, and tactical steps inside.
+Depending on the company size, a Product Manager might want to have separate roadmaps for a product team, marketing & sales department, and, of course, internal stakeholders.

 Each roadmap will be filled with the most relevant information to its viewer.
 Still, it has to answer on what and why is being built.